mughesaraja/AI-Course-Creator/README.md

 # AI Course Creation System
 **Learning Experience Design × AI Prompt Engineering**

+# What this project demonstrates

+This project explores how AI can be used not just to generate content, but to support structured, high-quality learning design.

+It focuses on:
+- Designing reusable AI workflows for course creation
+- Embedding instructional design principles into prompts
+- Improving the clarity, consistency, and usefulness of AI-generated learning content

 # Overview

 This project explores how AI can be used to generate structured, pedagogically sound online courses through carefully designed prompt workflows.

 Rather than treating AI as a generic content generator, this work focuses on building a repeatable system where instructional design principles are embedded directly into how content is generated.
 The aim is to improve the clarity, coherence, and learning effectiveness of AI-generated courses for creators.

+# System Workflow

+The course generation process is broken into structured stages:

+1. Define learning outcomes
+2. Generate course structure (modules and lessons)
+3. Generate lesson content
+4. Create assessments
+5. Refine outputs for clarity and quality

+Each stage uses targeted prompts designed to guide the AI towards producing structured and pedagogically useful outputs.

 # Problem